Dutch proverbs: How the Dutch express themselves

-The more I fine tune myself into the niceties of the Dutch language, the more I became aware of how locals use axioms and figures of speeches as ordinary ways of expressing a point in normal daily life conversations.
+The more I fine tune myself into the niceties of the Dutch language, the more I became aware of how commonly the Dutch express themselves using Dutch proverbs.
+These axioms and figures of speeches are ordinary ways of expressing a point in normal daily life conversations.
+How many of the Dutch proverbs below do you recognise?

-Here is a collection of some of the interesting pieces I have encountered in the few years I have lived here:
+Here is a collection of some of the more interesting Dutch proverbs I have encountered in the years I have lived in the Netherlands.

 Literal translation: the cat watching from the tree.